There's a trap a lot of guys fall into:

 Sometimes, nobody stepped out on the relationship.

-This happens all the time.
-It’s not malice; it’s just biology.
 The Fix: Keep your protocols active for at least the first 3 to 6 months.
-Do not trust a "Negative" test to drop your defenses until enough time has passed to cover the full window periods of both your pasts.
+Some viruses (like HIV or syphilis) can take up to 90 days to show up on standard tests.
+Don’t trust a negative result to drop your defenses until enough time has passed to cover the full window periods of both your pasts.

 4. Breakup Insurance (The Grim Truth)